 Once I finalized my system, I eagerly awaited my first bill – I could hardly contain my excitement at the thought of all of the SAVINGS I just knew were heading my way.
 But sadly, by this point, TVA’s Green Power Providers Program, which initially paid customers 15 cents more than retail rates per kilowatt of electricity produced by home systems, had expired.
 The incentive was gone.
 What’s worse is, today, TVA pays residential customers less than retail per kilowatt of solar power produced.
 TVA is essentially making the argument that the power they sell us is worth more than the power we produce ourselves, watt for watt.
 The problem is, we oftentimes don’t have a very loud voice in this argument.

-To add insult to injury, TVA has increased its fixed fees 50% since 2011, and will likely raise them even more in coming months and years.
+To add insult to injury, TVA has increased its fixed fees 50% since 2011, and will likely raise them even more in the coming months and years.
 TVA’s “Grid Access Charge” is a fee every customer pays to TVA for the “privilege” of connecting to the power grid.
 The fixed fee is charged to every local TVA distributor company (including NES and its peers across the state), monthly.
-The local companies in turn pass the cost to their own customers (like me), regardless of energy use.
+The local companies, in turn, pass the cost to their own customers (like me), regardless of energy use.
 Fixed fees disqualify and discourage investment for many Tennesseans; it makes solar PV adoption downright prohibitive for African-Americans.

 Continuing the Fight for a More Equitable Tomorrow